3359 Mississauga Road

 University of Toronto Mississauga Library, Archives & Special Collections

-The University of Toronto Mississauga Library, Archives & Special Collections’ mandate is to acquire, preserve, arrange, describe and provide access to rare and unique materials that support curricula and research at the University of Toronto Mississauga, materials documenting the history of the University of Toronto Mississauga campus, and material documenting Mississauga’s communities.
+The mandate of the University of Toronto Mississauga Library, Archives & Special Collections unit is to acquire, preserve, arrange, describe, and provide access to rare and unique material that supports curricula and research at the University of Toronto Mississauga.
+It works cooperatively with the University of Toronto Archives & Records Management Services (UTARMS) to preserve and provide access to material that documents the history of the University of Toronto Mississauga campus and community.

 Donations will be considered for inclusion based on the following factors: